 - Click on the link in the email. - Create a password.
-You will be prompted to enter it twice; then, click Set Password; and then, click OK. - To return to the training site, go to https://trng-mcas.pearsonaccessnext.com/. - Click Sign In, and enter your username and password.
+You will be prompted to enter it twice; then, click Set Password; and then, click OK. - To return to the training site, go to https://trng-mcas.pearsonaccessnext.com/. - Click Sign In, and enter your username and password on the next screen.
+Then select Login.
 Read the Privacy Policy and Terms and Conditions of Use, and then click Accept.